The Power of Cinnamon

 Author: Stacey Rogers, Strength Coach & Nutritionist

-Cinnamon has been used medicinally around the world for thousands of years, so what is it about this powerful spice that sets it apart?
-With its unique smell, colour and flavor, cinnamon is host to an array of health benefits, one being its antioxidant properties which sees it rank number 1 amongst twenty-six of the most popular herbs and medicinal spices used throughout the world.
+Cinnamon has been used medicinally around the world for thousands of years, but what is it about this powerful spice that sets it apart?
+Npt only the unique smell, colour and flavor; cinnamon is host to an array of health benefits, the antioxidant properties rank it number 1 amongst twenty-six of the most popular herbs and medicinal spices used throughout the world.

-Cinnamon is available in several different forms ranging from pure cinnamon bark, essential oils, the ground spice or in the extract form with all providing the following health benefits associated with this amazing spice.
+Cinnamon is available in several different forms ranging from pure cinnamon bark, essential oils, the ground spice or in the extract form with all providing health benefits listed below.

 - High source of antioxidants

 - Anti-inflammatory properties

 - Fights infections by boosting the immune system

 Amazing benefits, all of them, but the one I think is most interesting is cinnamon’s ability to help in the management of blood sugar levels.
 With the growing obesity epidemic currently having an impact in many parts of the world and the incidence of diabetes 2 on the rise it seems fitting to look for possible solutions to assist in the management of such conditions.

 Diabetes occurs when an individual is unable to sufficiently manage their blood sugar levels because their body does not respond appropriately to the hormone insulin, which functions to balance blood sugar levels.